ashwinexe/NeutralizeCarbon/README.md

 + Start the Arduino IDE from the unzipped folder
 <br>
 Setting up your NodeMCU: <br>
-+ Go to File >> Preferences and paste this url in additional Board Manager URLs: http://arduino.esp8266.com/stable/package_esp8266com_index.json.
++ Go to File >> Preferences and paste this url in additional Board Manager URLs: http://arduino.esp8266.com/stable/package_esp8266com_index.json
-+ Go to Tools >> Boards >> Board Manager.
++ Go to Tools >> Boards >> Board Manager
-+ Type "ESP8266" in the search box.
++ Type "ESP8266" in the search box
-+ Select ESP8266 Community and click install.
++ Select ESP8266 Community and click install
-+ Go to Tools >> Boards >> Select NodeMCU.
++ Go to Tools >> Boards >> Select NodeMCU
-+ Select the right COM Port.
++ Select the right COM Port

 ## Relevant Links